What can I find for you?

 Start typing and presto, helpful articles, guides, downloadable forms will display for you.

 Operating a homeowners association requires constant interaction with the providers of many different services and products.
 We help you locate the right vendor or service provider for your HOA through our network of trusted affiliates.

 Easy to Use

 Although a subscription is not required to purchase items, get a subscription to get real value.

 Educational Articles & Case Decisions by Category

 Recent Articles & Case Decisions

-This case involved a dispute between a homeowners’ association (“Association”) and a homeowner member of Association (“Owner”) over Association’s right to foreclose on its lien on Owner’s property which resulted from unpaid assessments.
+This case involved a dispute between a homeowners’ association (“Association”) and a homeowner (“Owner”) over Owner’s liability for Association assessments that Association sought to collect after the Declaration which provided for the assessments expired.